Rohit909-creator/rakshak/README.md

 It's under development as of now.

 To run the base code:
-do `pip install google-genai opencv-python tranformers`
+do `pip install google-genai opencv-python transformers`

 after that run `UTILS.py`
 then run `GEMINI_tests.py`